© Crown copyright 2021

 - bus, coach and tram stations and terminals

 Surgical masks or respirators used by healthcare and other workers as part of PPE should continue to be reserved for people who need to wear them at work.
-However, passengers will comply with regulation if they are wearing these.
+However, passengers will comply with regulations if they are wearing these.

 Specific exemptions apply, including for health, disability or age reasons.